COVID-19 pandemic in New York (state): Testing

-The private corporations responsible for testing have a limited testing capacity.
-Eventually, their testing capacity will reach a bottleneck where it becomes increasingly difficult to conduct more tests per day.
-Backlogs for test results continue to increase in multiple states such as California, where it can take weeks to receive test results.
+The private corporations responsible for testing had a limited testing capacity, and reached a bottleneck which made it increasingly difficult to conduct more tests per day.
+Backlogs for test results continued to increase in multiple states such as California, where it can take weeks to receive test results.

-The FDA has approved New York state to authorize the state's 28 public and private labs to begin manual, semi-automated and automated testing for novel coronavirus, or COVID-19.
-The approval allows the state to dramatically increase testing capacity to thousands of tests per day.
-The approval also extends to the Roche high-volume platform for testing.
-New York State's Wadsworth Lab has developed a new, less intrusive test for COVID-19.
-The new test is done through a saliva sample and a self-administered short nasal swab in the presence of a healthcare professional.
-Additionally, health care professionals can self-administer the test without another health care professional present.
+The FDA approved New York state to authorize the state's 28 public and private labs to begin manual, semi-automated and automated testing for novel coronavirus, or COVID-19.
+The approval allowed the state to dramatically increase testing capacity to thousands of tests per day.
+The approval also extended to the Roche high-volume platform for testing.
+New York State's Wadsworth Lab developed a new, less intrusive test for COVID-19.
+The new test was done through a saliva sample and a self-administered short nasal swab in the presence of a healthcare professional.
+Additionally, health care professionals could self-administer the test without another health care professional present.